moa-novae/Bettr_Trip/README.md

 ![](Gif3.gif)

-Use the OverView to show your full itineray, the forecasted weather for your saved locations and travel time between locations.
+Use the OverView to show your full itineray, the forecasted weather for your saved locations, and travel time between locations.

 ![](Gif4.gif)